hazzik/DelegateDecompiler/README.md

 return this.Items.Sum(i => i.TotalPrice);
 ```

+### Recursion and self-referencing

+Recursion and self-referencing of computed properties cannot be represented as an Expression tree,
+and would probably throw `StackOverflowException` similarly to loops.

 ## Using with EntityFramework and other ORMs

 If you are using ORM specific features, like EF's `Include`, `AsNoTracking` or NH's `Fetch` then `Decompile` method should be called after all ORM specific methods, otherwise it may not work.
 Ideally use `Decompile` extension method just before materialization methods such as `ToList`, `ToArray`, `First`, `FirstOrDefault`, `Count`, `Any`, and etc.